cgat-developers/ruffus/doc/html/_sources/Introduction.txt

 Introduction
 ************

-The :mod:`pipeline` module is a lightweight way to add support for running computational pipelines.
+The :mod:`ruffus` module is a lightweight way to add support for running computational pipelines.

 Features